mysteriouscake/Formulas/README.md

-# quadratic
+# Formulas
-calculates slope equation in y-intercept form and point-slope form
-also solves the quadratic equation for x1 and x2
+the solve-all for math
 # roadmap
 1. volume for spheres coming.. soon...
 # prerequisites